tosinori-nt/AttractingContributors-ProgrammingLanguage/README.md

 # My Project (Anime-collection)
 Goal - I want contributors to help me list some favorite music genre.
+You can add not only fine-grained genres (ex.
+Gacha Pop, Hyperpop, Alternative Rock, Progressive Rock), but also coarse-grained genres (ex.
+Pops, Rock, EDM).

 # List of Music Genre.
 1.